-The Information and Communication Technology Strategy has delivered an ambitious programme of change.
-The Strategy maximises the use of electronic ways of working, simplifies systems and produces a consistent user experience reducing repetition and exploiting the value of the information held within a secure and resilient infrastructure.
-The aim is to make the most of technology to ensure things are simpler, smarter and engaging.
-We are now embarking on a new Digital and Data Strategy which will map out our future use of these systems
+The Information and Communication Technology Strategy delivered an ambitious programme of change.
+The Strategy maximised the use of electronic ways of working, simplifies systems and produces a consistent user experience reducing repetition and exploiting the value of the information held within a secure and resilient infrastructure.
+We have developed a new Digital and Data Strategy to meet our service ambitions.
+This will require financial investment and resource allocation.
+This strategy will be key to supporting our focus on performance management and smarter working for the year ahead.